Agentic Much? Adoption of Coding Agents on GitHub: RQ2: Adoption and project characteristics

-\item \textbf{Contributors:} in terms of contributors, adoption hovers between 7 and 8\% for all deciles, except the largest decile (69 contributors and up), in which the adoption reaches 11\%.
+\item \textbf{Contributors:} in terms of contributors, adoption hovers between 7 and 8\% for all deciles, except the largest decile (69 contributors and up), in which the adoption reaches 11\%{adoption grows smoothly between \contributorstooluseDecilezero\xspace and \contributorstooluseDecileeight, but grows sharply for the largest decile (\contributorstooluseDecilenineBoundary\xspace and up, \contributorstooluseDecilenine)}.
 Note that the contributor count (extracted from GitHub) includes all contributors (human, bots, agents).
 However, this does not impact the trend that the very largest projects have more adoption.

 \item \textbf{Commits:} for commits, both the smallest decile (7.7\%) and the largest deciles (1000+) show larger adoption, with the very largest decile (4,000+ commits) having the largest adoption rate at close to 12\%.
 This confirms the impression that agents are adopted in more active projects, although they do contribute to this activity themselves.
-For the smallest decile, this might reflect the fact that new projects starting from scratch (``greenfield'' projects) are indeed more likely to start using agents.
+For the smallest decile, this might reflect the fact that new projects starting from scratch (``greenfield'' projects) are indeed more likely to start using agents.{for commits, adoption hovers at around 10\% for the smallest deciles, before growing smoothly for the largest half of projects, reaching \commitstooluseDecilenine\xspace for the largest decile (\commitstooluseDecilenineBoundary\xspace commits and up)}.

 \item \textbf{Issues:} as with other metrics, we find that projects with more issues tend to have a higher adoption rate.
-This is especially the case of the top decile (450+ issues), where the adoption rate exceeds 12\%.
+This is especially the case of the top decile (\totalissuestooluseDecileeightBoundary+ issues), where the adoption rate is \totalissuestooluseDecileeight.

-\item \textbf{Pull Requests:} the tendency that projects in larger deciles have higher adoption is further confirmed by pull requests, where the difference is even more stark, with the highest decile jumping to close to 16\% of adoption.
+\item \textbf{Pull Requests:} the tendency that projects in larger deciles have higher adoption is further confirmed by pull requests, where the difference is even more stark, with the highest decile jumping to close to 16\% of adoption{adoption jumping from \totalpullrequeststooluseDecileeight\xspace to \totalpullrequeststooluseDecilenine\xspace}.
 Note that, depending on their workflows, agents can, and do, contribute pull requests to projects.
 Thus, it is likely that the stark difference observed is at least partly self-fulfilling, with projects having a heavy usage of coding agents seeing a fast growth in pull requests.